Developer Guide

 And when your website doesn't handle those dropouts well, users don't blame the network - they blame your brand.

-The Cost of Not Planning for Dropouts
+The Cost of Dropouts

 And here's the worst part: you might not even see these failures in your analytics.
 Dropouts leave silent gaps - sessions that vanish without explanation.